indygreg/PyOxidizer/pyembed/docs/oxidized_importer_api_reference.rst

    .. py:method:: invalidate_caches() -> None

-      Invoke the same method on the ``OxidizedFinder`` instance with which the :class:`OxidizedPathEntryFinder` instance was constructed.
+      Invoke the same method on the :py:class:`OxidizedFinder` instance with which the :class:`OxidizedPathEntryFinder` instance was constructed.

    .. py:method:: iter_modules(prefix: str = "") -> List[pkgutil.ModuleInfo]